darwino/darwino-documentation/UI Libraries/VIEW - View Grid Customization.md

 See: `ByState.jsx` for displaying an image in a cell

 ## Custom row rendering
-The whole row rendering can also be customized by assigned a `CursorGridRowRenderer` class to the ViewGrid `rowRenderer` property:
+The whole row rendering can also be customized by assigning a `CursorGridRowRenderer` class to the ViewGrid `rowRenderer` property:

     class CustomRenderer extends CursorGridRowRenderer {
     }